 - The account owner has received a taxable salary or wage over the calendar year.

-Your MAGI will determine many different benefits that you may receive.
+If your MAGI is below the limits decided by the IRS and you have earned income in the contribution year, you may put money into both a 401(k) and Roth IRA.
+Your MAGI will determine many different benefits you may receive.
 Still, for retirement accounts, it determines if you are eligible to contribute to a Roth and if you can deduct your traditional IRA contributions.